sindresorhus/LaunchAtLogin-Modern/readme.md

 ### How is this different from the old package?

 This is a new repo as the old package had a lot of bloat in its Git history.
-I also took the oppertunity to make a more minimal API optimized for SwiftUI apps.
+I also took the opportunity to make a more minimal API optimized for SwiftUI apps.

 ## Related